 Mrs. Bergen has worked in education for almost 25 years.
 During that time, she has taught 5th grade through High School Math.
 She now has the pleasure of working with and supporting SVC’s High School teachers.
 She chose to work at SVC because it is where her love for Jesus and passion for learning intersect in the most beautiful of ways.
 Mrs. Bergen has a B.A. in Psychology from UCLA and a Multiple Subject Teaching Credential from Loyola Marymount University.

 Mrs. Blain graduated Cum Laude from UCLA with double majors in Spanish & Linguistics and Italian & Special Fields, with an emphasis in second language acquisition.
-Her teaching experience spans Elementary Spanish immersion and upper levels of foreign language in both JH and HS.
-Half of her ten years in the classroom have been at SVC.
+Her teaching experience spans more than a decade and includes Elementary Spanish immersion and upper levels of foreign language in both JH and HS.
 She loves teaching language at a Christian school because God, who is the author of all languages, is very present and glorified through the expression and study of language.